On Systole, Kissing Number and Volume of Arithmetic Manifolds: Arithmetic Fuchsian groups

 \section{Arithmetic Fuchsian groups}

 The goal of this section is to introduce the class of Fuchsian groups that are \textit{arithmetic}.
-These groups are generalizations of $\SL_2(\Z)$, and the general construction involve group of units of quaternion algebras over number fields with certain conditions.
+These groups are generalizations of $\SL_2(\Z)$, and the general construction involves groups of units of quaternion algebras over number fields with certain conditions.
 To keep the presentation simpler, we have restricted to the class of arithmetic Fuchsian groups defined over $\Q$.
-We have chosen an exposition that naturally arrives to quaternion algebras from the group $\SL_2(\Z)$ itself.
+We have chosen an exposition that naturally leads to quaternion algebras from the group $\SL_2(\Z)$ itself.